nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-overview.md

 <img src="../assets/offers_overview.png" alt="Decision Management" style="width:100%; border:1px solid #4a4a4a" />

 Decision Management can be deployed in one of two ways, on the edge or via the hub.
 Each of these methods has a specific set of interfaces and protocols for operating the service as outlined in the respective blueprints referenced below.
-Additional details can also be obtained in the Decision Management Documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/api-reference/offer-delivery-api/decisioning-vs-edge-apis.html).
+Additional details can also be obtained in the [Decision Management documentation](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/api-reference/offer-delivery-api/decisioning-vs-edge-apis.html).

 ## Decision Management on the hub